NoctuaAthenae/Smart-Home-using-Arduino-and-Raspberry-Pi/NetworkProtocol/messageStructure.md

 <a name="GAF"></a>
 - 1 Bit: Group ascending flag (GAF)
 - Variable: Message Type specific fields
-- 1 Byte: Transmission ID
-- Total of 4 Bytes for the standard meta data
+- Total of 3 Bytes for the standard meta data

 ### Commands (0)